The planning service and coronavirus

 We are the local planning authority for Ebbsfleet Garden City.
 We assess applications from major developments to individual householders.
 You can view all planning applications in the Garden City and submit an application by following the links below.
-You can also view planning committee papers and dates and find out when and where our drop-in surgeries are held.
+You can also view planning committee papers and dates.

 For general planning queries please contact us on 0303 444 8832 or email@example.com.